 - trustees selling assets held in a trust

-To qualify for Business Asset Disposal Relief as a sole trader or business partner, you must have owned the business for a minimum of two years.
+To qualify for BADR as a sole trader or partner, you must own the business for a minimum of two years up to the date on which you sell the business.

 Business Asset Rollover Relief